Pressure beneath a periodic travelling water-wave in constant-vorticity flow over a flat bed: Extrema of the dynamic pressure

 Figure \ref{fig:pdyn} illustrates one case when \eqref{cl2} holds, and consequently the minimum of the dynamic pressure is at $(\uq,y_0)$ and the maximum at $(-\uq,y_0)$, and one case when \eqref{cl1} and \eqref{dec2} hold simultaneously, so that the minimum is at $(-\uq,0)$ and the maximum at $(\uq,0)$.
+The corresponding contour maps are depicted in figure \ref{fig:cm}.